h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 Over the last several years, machine learning has become an integral part of many organizations’ decision-making process at various levels.
 With not enough data scientists to fill the increasing demand for data-driven business processes, H2O.ai offers Driverless AI, which automates several time consuming aspects of a typical data science workflow, including data visualization, feature engineering, predictive modeling, and model explanation.

 H2O Driverless AI is a high-performance, GPU-enabled computing platform for automatic development and rapid deployment of state-of-the-art predictive analytics models.
 It reads tabular data from plain text sources, Hadoop, or S3 buckets and automates data visualization and building predictive models.
 Driverless AI targets business applications such as loss-given-default, probability of default, customer churn, campaign response, fraud detection, anti-money-laundering, demand forecasting, and predictive asset maintenance models.
-(Or in machine learning parlance: common regression, binomial classification, and multinomial classification problems.)
+(Or in machine learning parlance: common regression, binomial classification, and multinomial classification problems).

 ### Tour